ciscoheat/haxedci/README.md

 Then put `-lib haxedci` into your hxml.

 ## Example/Demo
-Clone the [haxedci-example](https://github.com/ciscoheat/haxedci-example) repository, then open the FlashDevelop project file or just execute run.bat (or run if you're on Linux).
-Also checkout the README file in that repository, it has an introduction to DCI.
+Browse to the [haxedci-example](https://github.com/ciscoheat/haxedci-example) repository for an introduction to DCI, and a downloadable demo.

 ## Special features
 If you compile with the flag `-D dcigraphs`, [sequence diagrams](http://en.wikipedia.org/wiki/Sequence_diagram) will automatically be generated for the Contexts, placed in the `bin/dcigraphs` directory.
 Useful for visualizing the distributed algorithm in a Context, and how the Roles interact with each other.